-The magnitude of the area any continent comprises is staggering, but what I got from the guy's remarks was how that kid of prejudicial assumption's like presuming the Americas before colonization were also culturally monolithic.
+The magnitude of the area any continent comprises is staggering, but what I got from the guy's remarks was how that kind of prejudicial assumption is very much like presuming the Americas before colonization also were culturally monolithic.

 A place - any place - becomes 'news' mainly when something truly horrible happens.
 Genocide is sure-fire: Rwanda; Terrorism: Egypt.
-But the reality is much less polarizing: populations of people who, like us, are getting on with their lives, living without violence where interracial life, tolerance, is a matter of survival; where ordinary people meeting ordinary people in townships and cities recognize that there is a need for civic virtue.
+But the reality is much less polarizing: populations of people who, like people anywhere, are doing what they can to get on with their lives, live without violence in places where interracial life, tolerance, is a matter of survival.
+Where ordinary people meeting ordinary people in townships and cities recognize that there is a need for civic virtue.

 So said the guy who was going on about Africa.
-I wonder how many of us in North America are able to take Africa seriously?
+I wonder how many people in North America are able to take Africa seriously?